LittleBigRefresh/Docs/discord/dev-info.md

 # Channel Guide

+<#1102426423240691712> is a channel containing logs from all repositories on our GitHub organization.
+It contains things like issues, commits, pull requests, and more.

 <#1049225857350254632> is the main development channel.
 Here, you will find development for most of our core projects, mostly Refresh and Bunkum.

 <#1094447785090236547> is a channel for development of private servers for EA's port of TF2 for the PS3.